nekitmm/DLPacker/README.md

 <h2 align="center">Performane</h2>

-The table below shows validation RMSD for DLPacker as well as two other state of the art algorithms, SCWRL4 and Rosetta Packer (*fixbb*)
+The table below shows validation RMSD for DLPacker as well as two other state of the art algorithms, SCWRL4 and Rosetta Packer (*fixbb*):

 |AA Name | SCWRL4 | Rosetta Packer | DLPacker|
 |:------:|:------:|:--------------:|:-------:|